boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Query execution time is related to the number of returned results

 Disadvantages
- - Harder to do wildcard queries OR use more space for them
  - Hard to update documents and avoid false positives, usually have to rebuild the index or do delta + merge
  - Need to implement skip lists or compression on the posting lists at scale
  - Queries can be slow due to the complexity of the list structures